mmiele/DASH/documentation/general/design/dash-architectural-elements.md

 ### Multiple DPUs device

-In the case of a multiple DPUs device the following applies:
+In the case of a multiple DPUs device, like applaince or smart switch, the following applies:

 - Each DPU provides a gNMI endpoint for SDN controller through a unique IP address.